felixb/swamp/README.md

 `swamp` allows running in a loop to create a new profile for the target account before credentials expire.
 It even works with enabled MFA thanks to the cached intermediate credentials.

-### Auto-Obtain MFA Token _BETA_
+### Auto-Obtain MFA Token
-if using swamp if an mfa-enabled account you can use the `-mfa-auto` flag to tell swamp to try to obtain the current token itself via `ykman`.
-So be sure to install the yubikey manager first.
+if using swamp if an mfa-enabled account you can use the `-mfa-exec` flag to tell swamp to try to obtain the token itself.
+You need to give an executable command which returns the 6-digit code.

-_Currently this will only work if there's only one oauth-token setted up in your yubikey authenticator_

 #### Example